-But how can you rise above the noise to reach them, make your message stick, and inspire action?
+But how can you rise above the noise to reach them, make your message stick, and inspire action this appeal season?

 The ability to tell a compelling story is crucial to successful communication for any organization.
-No matter what you do or how you do it, you need to tell your story in a meaningful way to build a connection with your audience.
-And that story needs to explain your why.
+So, no matter what you do or how you do it, you need to tell your story in a meaningful way to build a connection with your audience.

 Why does your organization exist?
 Why is your work important?
 Why are people counting on your organization?
 And why should someone support you?

-As fundraisers, it’s easier for us to talk about programs and initiatives and hope our audiences stay engaged.
-But then we lose sight of why and that pushes donors away.
+As fundraisers, it’s easier for us to talk about programs and initiatives, and hope our audiences stay engaged.
+But then we lose sight of the big picture and why you’re asking for support.
+And that pushes donors away.

 As a fundraiser, you already know about the power of personalization.
-Messages that feel unique to each recipient are essential for showing donors that they are an essential part of putting your mission to work.
+Messages that feel unique to each recipient show donors they are a crucial part of putting your mission to work.

 And while many fundraisers think adding a small personal touch is enough, we’re talking about much more.

-Communicating with segments differently makes your message rise above the noise because it feels closer to the individual.
-It allows you to talk with groups like lapsed donors, monthly donors, or volunteers more exclusively.
+Communicating with segments differently makes your message rise above the noise and feel closer to every individual.
+It allows you to talk directly to groups like lapsed donors, monthly donors, or volunteers.